 Means of Assessment

--A collection of writing practice assignments, demonstrating consistent attention to instructor and peer feedback.
+-A collection of writing tasks demonstrating consistent attention to instructor and peer feedback.
 Assignments could include single and connected paragraphs, or group work resulting in individual written work.

--A collection of reading practice assignments in preparation for writing a summary, demonstrating comprehension of mostly familiar and partly predictable texts that are 1 – 2 pages long.
-Assignments could include question types such as short answer, multiple-choice, true/false, or gap-fill.
+-A collection of reading tasks in preparation for writing a summary and a response, demonstrating comprehension of mostly familiar and partly predictable texts that are 1 – 2 pages long.
+Assignments could include question types such as short answer, multiple-choice or true/false to help students determine main ideas in texts.

--At least 1 group project, taken from the project bank, such as the following:
+-At least 1 group project, such as the following:

 - a handbook/guide for new students about educational practices at a Canadian college